-Hurricane Irma strengthens, hits Cuba on its way to Florida
+Hurricane Irma begins lashing Florida after slamming Cuba

 - Hurricane checklist

--- Before Irma hit Cuba, it had slammed the Turks and Caicos, and southeastern Bahamas.

--- The Red Cross said as many as 26 million people could be exposed to destructive winds and torrential rain just in the Dominican Republic, Haiti and Cuba.
-It said 1.2 million people have been battered by the storm.

--- At its peak, a then-Category 5 Irma sustained maximum wind speeds of at least 185 mph for longer (37 hours) than any storm on record.
+-- At its peak, Irma sustained maximum wind speeds of at least 185 mph for 37 hours, longer than any storm on record.

--- Of the 24 deaths blamed on Irma, nine were in unspecified French territories, one on Barbuda, one at the British overseas territory of Anguilla, two in Dutch-administered St. Maarten, four in the British Virgin Islands, four on the US Virgin Islands, and three in Puerto Rico.
+-- Of the 24 deaths blamed on Irma, nine were in unspecified French territories, one on Barbuda, one in the British overseas territory of Anguilla, two in Dutch-administered St. Maarten, four in the British Virgin Islands, four on the US Virgin Islands, and three in Puerto Rico.

--- Hurricane warnings are in effect for parts of central Cuba, and the southeastern, central and northwestern Bahamas.
-Hurricane warnings also are in effect from Sebastian Inlet on the east coast, southward around the Florida Peninsula to Anna Maria Island on the Panhandle.
-The warning includes the Keys, Lake Okeechobee and Florida Bay.

--- Irma could overwhelm parts of the Bahamas, a nation of about 390,000, with storm surges of up to 20 feet -- well above the islands' elevation, CNN meteorologist Chad Myers said.

 -- Irma brought heavy rain and powerful winds to the low-lying Turks and Caicos Islands.
 The capital island of Grand Turk suffered "quite a bit of damage," including to part of a hospital's roof, Gov. John Freeman told CNN.